Setting Up Cakes, Candles & Mines

 Then there’s also the prospect of damp or dew which can quickly ruin any cake, candle or mine.

-So you won’t be surprised to know we have a complete section on this covering all types of fireworks: Coping With Bad Weather.
+So you won’t be surprised to know that I have a complete section on this covering all types of fireworks: Coping With Bad Weather.

 Further help and information